 Diversity is being lauded everywhere in Western society today as something that benefits everyone in society.
 Something we should all strive to achieve.

-My view on diversity is slightly different.
+Our view on diversity is slightly different.

-I agree with the general principle that diversity of thought and experience can lead to greater knowledge and wisdom.
+We agree with the general principle that diversity of thought and experience can lead to greater knowledge and wisdom.

 However, a diverse society comes at a cost.